urbandrone/futils/examples/ex08-getting-focused-with-lenses.md

 # Getting focused
 This time we take a quick dive into some of the things you can do with lenses and how you can put them into use. `futils` shippes a kind of lenses called `van Laarhoven` lenses which are based on functors.

-## What is this useful for?
+## What are they useful for?
-What's interesting about lenses in general is their ability to open nested data structures, manipulate some stuff inside them and reconstruct an entire structure around the altered part.
+What's interesting about lenses in general is their ability to open nested data structures, manipulate some stuff inside and reconstruct the entire structures around the altered parts.
 Read that again.

 Because all lenses are just functions in and of themself, they can be composed together like all other functions can with `compose` and `pipe`.